 Reflect Solar Heat

 Solar reflectance is the measure of how well the roofing material can block the sun’s heat.
 The higher the product’s reflectance value, the less hot its surface becomes on a warm, sunny day.
-Any experienced roofing company, like Diamond Roofing Specialist, would tell you, though, that the reflectance property of the material changes over time.
+Any experienced roofing company, like Diamond Roofing Specialists, Inc. Specialist, would tell you, though, that the reflectance property of the material changes over time.
 ENERGY STAR has minimum requirements for initial solar reflectance and reflectance after three years to consider a steep-slope product energy-efficient.

 By and large, light-colored roofs tend to be more energy-efficient than darker ones, as white reflects all colors.
 Fortunately, energy-efficient products, like GAF’s Timberline® Cool Series® Shingles, now come in bold colors for impressive curb appeal.